 Some sort of water filtration to allow you to gather any water you come across for drinking is essential.
-A durable and portable water bottle or bladder that can attach to the filter is also a necessity.
-You can buy and use tablets or drops that will purify water but these will be finite so unless you buy enough to clean potentially hundreds of gallons of water, get a self-contained filter or be prepared to boil or distil your water through stones.
+A durable and portable water bottle or bladder that can attach to the water filter is also a necessity.
+You can buy and use water purification tablets or drops that will purify water but these will be finite so unless you buy enough to clean potentially hundreds of gallons of water, get a self-contained filter or be prepared to boil or distil your water through stones.

 Pre-packaged rations may be the best foods to have in your bug out bag for the first several days after a disaster, so find some that are energy-rich and easy to fit into your pack.
 Having calorie-dense food to keep you energized and alert is essential in the critical first days.

 If you are bugging out to a location with possible fishing or hunting areas (or you know about the local plant life), be prepared with a simple fishing kit of line with spool, a couple of hooks and whatever weapon or multitool you have.

 Your shelter can be anything as simple as a tarpaulin, sleeping bag or as complex as a fold-out tent, but you’ve got to be sure you can pack it and carry it in your bug out bag for days on end without slowing you down.
 Depending on where you’re situated, you can guess what sort of climate you’re going to be living in during the first few days of a disaster (natural disasters): whether you want to stay warm or cool, but always dry.
 A space blanket will work in a variety of situations, as will a compact survival tent.